mcurban11/CCExt/README.md

 List of datasets:
-Metarisk for aggreg 5.txt - tab-delimited text file of raw data Metarisk2 aggregthres 5.txt - tab-delimited text file of data aggregated by extinction risk threshold  with Aggregate for beta.R
+Metarisk for aggreg 5.txt - tab-delimited text file of raw data Metarisk2 aggthres 5.txt - tab-delimited text file of data aggregated by extinction risk threshold  with Aggregate for beta.R

 List of R code:
 Aggregate for beta.R - Used to aggregate individual extinction thresholds for each study iteration into one aggregated estimate.